Skip to content Skip to navigation menu

 Step 21

-Once the door opens and closes cleanly, carry out finishing touches such as painting the door or making cut-outs for handles or latches.
+Once the door opens and closes cleanly, carry out finishing touches such as painting the door or making cut-outs for door handles or latches.
 Finally, screw in the remaining screws to secure the door in place.

 21.How-To-Hang-An-Internal-Door-Internal-Door-Step-21.jpeg